jgow/org.openhab.binding.mqtt.frigatesvr/doc/CameraActions.md

 ## A note

-Camera ThingActions are _asynchronous_.
+As of v3.x, Camera ThingActions are synchronous.
 Calls to the ThingAction will return immediately, with an error code and message (see 'Structure' below).
 This error code and message, if showing success, indicates that the message has successfully been queued.
-An indeterminate time later, defined largely by the response times of the server Thing and the Frigate server itself, the result will appear in two camera channels (again, this is described in the 'Structure' section.
-The reason for this is essentially down to the design of OpenHAB.
-See the 'Notes' section for more detail.
+An indeterminate time later, defined largely by the response times of the server Thing and the Frigate server itself, the result will return directly.
+Where an image is returned, a successful call will result in a channel update.
+Text, or JSON objects, will be returned directly from the ThingAction.

+Note this differs from prior versions - these used asynchronous calls.

 ## Structure